SHRADDHAYOGIN/mini-project-IV/README.md

 Integrated data cleaning, feature engineering, and modeling steps into a cohesive workflow.
 Deployed the Model:

-Deployed the model on a local platform for accessibility.
+Deployed the model on a local platform and AWS instence for accessibility.

 Testing Process: